 Your per capita hit-ratio will dramatically increase than if you would have advertised in a major publication that's too general or too vague.
 Your little ad can easily get “lost” in such large media or get drowned in a sea of ads.

 These days, specialized publications exist by the truckloads!

-For example, there are occupation-specific, special-interest-specific or industry-specific publications, which can include newsletters, trade publications, ezines, journals, reports, corporate mail, magazines, specialty newspapers, catalogs and communiqués from specific organizations.
-There are numerous publications for specific people or with specialized topics.
+For example, there are occupation-specific, special-interest-specific, or industry-specific publications, which can include newsletters, trade publications, ezines, journals, reports, corporate mail, magazines, specialty newspapers, catalogs, and communiqués from specific organizations.
+There are numerous publications for specific people or on specialized topics.